What Is “Old Dog” Vestibular Disease and How Is It Treated?

 Changes in eating or drinking habits

-Once your dog is at home recovering, there are several things you can do to ease their transition back home and help ensure they feel comfortable.
+Once your dog is at home recovering, there are several things you can do to support them.

 Keep their water and food bowls close, so they don’t need to walk far.

-Encourage their appetite by adding tasty food toppers like bone brothopens in a new tab to their meals.
+Encourage their appetite by adding tasty food toppers like bone brothopens in a new tab to their meals, and offer them extra-yummy foods to tempt them.
+Just be sure to check that all ingredients are safeopens in a new tab for your pup.

-Use a body harness with a handle to help hold your dog steady.
+Use a body harness with a handle to keep them steady for short walks.

 How long can dogs live with vestibular disease